-UC Davis ADVANCE Associate Director, and Policy and Practices Review Initiative Co-Director, Professor and Maynard A. Amerine Endowed Chair, Viticulture and Enology
+UC Davis ADVANCE Faculty Director, and Policy and Practices Review Initiative Co-Director, Professor and Maynard A. Amerine Endowed Chair, Viticulture and Enology

-Dr. Bisson is a Professor and Geneticist in the Agricultural Experiment Station in the Department of Viticulture and Enology in the College of Agricultural and Environmental Sciences.
-She co-chairs the Policy and Practices Committee of the ADVANCE program on the Davis campus.
+Dr. Bisson is a Professor Emeritus and Geneticist in the Agricultural Experiment Station in the Department of Viticulture and Enology in the College of Agricultural and Environmental Sciences.
+She leads the UC Davis ADVANCE Program as Faculty Director and provides daily project leadership and management in addition to serving as a co-chair to the Policy and Practices Committee of the ADVANCE program on the Davis campus.
 She served for several years on the CAP Oversight and Appellate Committees, chairing both.

 Dr.Bisson’s main area of research is the investigation of utilization of carbon and energy sources in yeast, with a specific focus on how eukaryotic cells detect energy sources in their environment and prioritize use when presented with a mixture of substrates.
 She is using the yeast Saccharomyces cerevisiae as a model system in which to conduct these studies, because of the ease of genetic manipulation of this organism.
 Her research is important from a very fundamental perspective, in adding to our knowledge of the mechanisms of regulation of metabolism, but also has broad application in both enology and medicine.
 Work conducted in her laboratory has led to the identification of the first eukaryotic glucose sensor, the SNF3 gene, and to the discovery of a large multigene family of hexose transporters, the HXT (HeXose Transporter) genes of Saccharomyces.
 The analogous gene family in humans has been shown to play a role in the on-set of adult diabetes.